m47812/hdl_toolbox/doc/user_guide_console.md

 ``cocotb [FILES]``
 - ``FILES``: Any number of VHDL and/or Verilog files (space separated)

 Prints a simple CocoTB Interface that makes the names of the (top-level) signals of the entity explicit for usage in python.
-It also provides a initialize zeros method that can be called to initialize all inputs to zero often useful fo simulations to set default values.
+It also provides an "initialize zeros" method that can be called to initialize all inputs to zero often useful fo simulations to set default values.

 Example: ``hdltoolbox cocotb simple_adder.vhd`
 ```python